In the wake of Tyre Nichols' death, past defeats on police reform haunt Congress

 It’s currently difficult to pursue such actions, called “qualified immunity,” in all but the most egregious cases.
 Republicans and law enforcement groups like the Fraternal Order of Police have resisted easing those limitations.

-“I don’t know if there are 60 votes for anything in the Senate,” Sen. Lindsey Graham, R-S.C., said Monday.
-“I have been pretty open-minded about trying to do reasonable police reform.
-It made sense to me then, and it does now, but we’ll see where the space is.”

-GOP Sen. John Cornyn of Texas, who helped pass a modest police reform bill last year, also was dismissive of the idea an accord could be reached, saying he thinks any agreement "is probably less likely to happen now with divided government.”
+House Speaker Kevin McCarthy, R-Calif., on Thursday signaled an openness to discussing the issue.

+Scott said resurrecting the previous Democratic bill is a “nonstarter.”
+He implored Democrats to put aside “tribalism” in order to strike a deal.
+“I’ve been working toward common ground solutions that actually have a shot at passing,” he said.
+“Solutions to increase funding and training to make sure only the best wear the badge.”

-Vice President Kamala Harris attended Nichols' funeral in Memphis on Wednesday and demanded that Congress pass the George Floyd Justice and Policing Act, legislation she co-authored during her time in the Senate.
+At Nichols’ funeral in Memphis on Wednesday, Harris demanded that Congress pass the George Floyd Justice and Policing Act, legislation she co-authored during her time in the Senate.

-“Joe Biden will sign it,” Harris said.
-"And we should not delay, and we will not be denied.
-It is non-negotiable.”

 Nichols’ loved ones echoed that sentiment.